 Read anything - shopping lists, road names, letters, they ALL count!
 Your child will bring things home to support their reading:

 - Keyring Words to practise reading and writing.

 Reading Books

-Blending Bookmarks
+- Blending Bookmarks

-Please ensure this is kept in your child's book bag and brought into school everyday.
+Please ensure this is kept in your child's book bag and brought into school on Mondays and Thursdays.